Kotlin Cursor Rules: Android Development Best Practices

 - Use proper package structure and naming conventions

-### Framework Best Practices
+### Android Best Practices

 - Use Android Jetpack components and architecture patterns